rl-institut/beamer_theme/README.md

 # Contributing

 Contributions are welcome!
 Read [CONTRIBUTING](https://github.com/rl-institut/beamer_theme/blob/master/CONTRIBUTING.md) for developing workflow.
-If you don't know how to help, see issue for upnext release.
+If you don't know how to help, see issue for upcoming release.